 If you live with certain conditions, such as rheumatoid arthritis, diabetes or a weakened immune system, you may need to avoid the procedure.
 These conditions may make it more difficult for your eyes to heal after surgery, which may cause complications, such as dry eyes, persistent glare and even vision loss.

 Your eye doctor may ask you to avoid your contacts and wear only glasses for at least one week before your initial evaluation and again before your laser eye surgery.
 This is important because contact lenses may alter the shape of your corneas, which may lead to inaccurate measurements during surgery and less effective results.

 Only an ophthalmologist can perform your LASIK.
 Look for a surgeon who:

 - has additional training or certification related to the cornea

-For additional research, some public websites include patient reviews for specific eye care providers in locations across the country.
+For additional research, some public websites include patient reviews for specific eye care providers across the country.
 It’ll also help you confirm the surgeon is in good standing with all state and federal agencies.

 4. Check your vision plan

 Some vision plans may include coverage or a member discount for LASIK surgery, which may help improve access and reduce out-of-pocket costs.
 If you are a UnitedHealthcare Vision member, you may have access to QualSight’s more than 900 evaluation and surgery locations across 46 states.